 The Academic Calendar defines the dates on which the semester (15-week) or term (seven-week) begins, as well as the last day to drop.
-The date upon which any refund is based is the date on which the Registrar's Office receives written notice of the dropped course or withdrawal, not the student's last date of attendance.
+The date upon which any refund is based is the date on which the Office of the Registrar receives written notice of the dropped course or withdrawal, not the student's last date of attendance.

-Students initiate Drop/Add procedures with a completed and signed Drop/Add form to the Registrar's Office.
-Based on the date of receipt of written notification of a dropped course by the Registrar's Office, the difference in tuition charges will be refunded according to the schedules below.
+Students initiate Drop/Add procedures with a completed and signed Drop/Add form to the Office of the Registrar.
+Based on the date of receipt of written notification of a dropped course by the Office of the Registrar, the difference in tuition charges will be refunded according to the schedules below.
 For purposes of this refund policy, administrative drops will be assumed to take place on the third Tuesday of the semester or term.